avisi-cloud/structurizr-site-generatr/README.md

 - Include static assets in the generated site, which can be used in ADR's and documentation.
 - Generate a site from a Structurizr DSL model in a Git repository.
 Supports multiple branches, which makes it possible to for example maintain an actual state in `master` and one or more future states in feature branches.
-The generated site includes diagrams for all configured branches.
+The generated site includes diagrams for all valid configured or detected branches.
 - Include a version number in the generated site.

 ## Getting Started